-Both of them has to file this document within the state.
+Both of them have to file this document within the state.
 Regardless of C or S corp., this document is called Articles of Incorporation or Certificate of Incorporation.

-The corporate formalities are also more or less same for both of them.
-Whether it is C or S Corporation, they both have shareholders, employees, members, officers, etc. The shareholders elect the board of directors who take decisions and oversees the policies and strategies.
+The corporate formalities are also more or less the same for both of them.
+Whether it is C or S Corporation, they both have shareholders, employees, members, officers, etc. The shareholders elect the board of directors who make decisions and oversee the policies and strategies.
 Formalities include conducting meetings, keeping accurate records, filing annual reports, returns and fees, issuing stock, directors and board meetings, etc.

 Required a foreign Qualification

-Whereas, S Corporation is a pass-through tax entity.
-There is an income or loss allocation to the shareholders on the basis of the contribution of their capitals in the corporation.
+Whereas S Corporation is a pass-through tax entity.
+There is an income or loss allocation to the shareholders on the basis of the contribution of their capital to the corporation.
 Their contribution calculation would include the initial contribution plus any subsequent contribution, less any distributions made, divided by the total amount of the capital of all the shareholders.
 On the basis of this ratio, they pay taxes on their own personal tax returns at the rates applicable to them.
-Also, there is a benefit in case of losses, they can be set off against any other income they have.
+Also, there is a benefit in case of losses; they can be set off against any other income they have.

 The state laws make no difference between the two of them in case of requirements.
-However, in order to elect as an S Corp, one needs to fulfill certain requirements such as:
+However, to elect as an S Corp, one needs to fulfill certain requirements such as: